zzonyo/trust-docs-test/source/index.html.md

     When API Limitation on Order Cancellation Ratio is triggered,the following string for "header" via api will also be returned:

-    recovery-time: recovery timestamp" whose unit is millisecond, showing the end time of prohibition, or the access retrieval timestamp;
+    recovery-time: recovery timestamp, whose unit is millisecond, showing the end time of prohibition, or the access retrieval timestamp;

     if you are not in the prohibition period, the field is not included in returned header;